brownplt/B2T2/Datasheet.md

 > Q. Do tables express heterogeneous data, or must data be homogenized?

 > Q. Do tables capture missing data and, if so, how?
+Do missing values affect the output constraints of any operations, for example `groupBy`?

 > Q. Are mutable tables supported?
 Are there any limitations?